Small-time expansions for local jump-diffusion models with infinite jump activity: Introduction

-where ${g(x;y)}$ is the {so-called} L\'evy density of the process {$X$} to be defined below (see (\ref{LvyDsty0})).
+where ${g(x;y)}$ is the {so-called} L\'evy density of the process {$X$} to be defined below (see~(\ref{LvyDsty0})).
 L\'eandre's approach {consisted of first} separating the small jumps (say, those with sizes smaller than an $\varepsilon>0$) and the large jumps of the underlying L\'evy process, and {then conditioning} on the number of large jumps by time $t$.
 Malliavin's calculus {was} then applied to control the {resulting} density given that there is no large jump.
-For $\varepsilon>0$ small enough, the term when there is only one large jump {was} proved to be equivalent, up to a remainder of order $o(t)$, to the {term} resulting {from a model in which there is} no small-jump component at all.
-Finally, the terms when there is more than one large jump {were} shown to be {of order} $O(t^{2})$.
+For $\varepsilon >0$ small enough, the term when there is only one large jump {was} proved to be equivalent, up to a remainder of order $\mathrm{o}(t)$, to the {term} resulting {from a model in which there is} no small-jump component at all.
+Finally, the terms when there is more than one large jump {were} shown to be {of order} $\mathrm{O}(t^{2})$.

-Higher order expansions of the transition density of Markov processes with jumps have been considered quite recently and only for processes with finite jump activity (see, e.g., \cite{Yu}) or for L\'evy processes with possibly infinite {jump-activity}.
-We focus on the literature of the latter case due to its close connection to the present work. {\cite{Ruschendorf} was the first work to consider} higher order expansions for {the transition densities of} L\'evy processes using L\'eandre's approach.
+Higher-order expansions of the transition density of Markov processes with jumps have been considered quite recently and only for processes with finite jump activity (see, e.g., Yu \cite{Yu07}) or for L\'evy processes with possibly infinite {jump-activity}.
+We focus on the literature of the latter case due to its close connection to the present work. {R\"uschendorf and Woerner \cite{Ruschendorf} was the first work to consider} higher-order expansions for {the transition densities of} L\'evy processes using L\'eandre's approach.
 Concretely, the following expansion for the transition densities $\{p_{t}(y)\}_{t\geq{}0}$ of a L\'evy process $\{Z_{t}\}_{t\geq{}0}$ was proposed {therein}: